What is Zapcc?

 Zapcc is a C++ compiler based on clang, designed to perform faster compilations.

-What is the status of Zapcc?
+What is the typical acceleration of Zapcc?

 How are you testing Zapcc?